-Best time of year to Walk in Andalucia
+Best time of year For Walking in Andalucia

 Our Favourite Villages and Towns of Andalucia

 The village of Mairena is a typically Moorish style cluster of flat-roofed houses with oddly shaped chimneys.
-The gleaming whitewash is a particularly attractive feature, although it is a said to be a relatively recent addition to the Alpujarras villages.
+The gleaming whitewash is a particularly attractive feature, although it is said to be a relatively recent addition to the villages in the Alpujarra Mountains.
 Particularly worth a visit are the village oil mill and the beautifully restored local church of Jubar.
 Mairena is also a great base for day walks into the Sierra Nevada Range, including ascents of San Juan (2730m) and Morron (2756m) peaks.

 The very attractive village of Yegen (pronounced 'Yeah-hen'), perched on a ledge on the southern slopes of the Sierra Nevada and offers an immense view across the Sierra de Gador.

-Berchules is another beautiful and unspoilt village with a lot of character and fine views, a perfect place to wind down after a day’s walk.
+Berchules is another beautiful and unspoilt village with a lot of character and fine views, a perfect place to wind down after a day of walking.
 Of particular note in the town is the local specialty of partridge in picante sauce and the village spring which has water purported to have medicinal properties and even help you fall in love!

-Trevelez claims (as do several other villages) to be the highest in Spain; nobody however disputes the superiority of its Serrano hams, which benefit from long curing in the cool mountain air.
+Trevelez claims (as do several other villages) to be the highest in Spain; nobody however disputes the superiority of its Serrano hams, which benefit from long curing in the cool air of the Alpujarra Mountains.
 It is possible to buy small portions of ham vacuum packed for a picnic in case the idea of carrying a whole ham is not so appealing.

 Food and Drink in Andalucia

-When walking in the Las Alpujarras region of Andalucia you may be able in season to pick nuts, figs or mulberries from wayside trees.
+When walking in Andalucía and the Las Alpujarras region you may be able in season to pick nuts, figs or mulberries from wayside trees.
 As already mentioned the Serrano hams of the region (particularly from Trevelez) are some of the best in Spain due to the longer curing time in the cool mountain air.